-Even if local law allows "facilitation" payments to government officials to accelerate or guarantee routine actions, such as issuing licenses or permits, prior written approval from the Corporate Ethics & Compliance Department or Corporate Legal Department must be obtained before making any such payments.
-Furthermore, employees are prohibited from using intermediaries such as agents, advisers, or independent contractors to give or receive gifts or make payments to foreign government officials without the appropriate preapprovals.
+Even if local law allows "facilitation" payments to government officials to accelerate or guarantee routine actions, such as issuing licenses or permits, Centene requires you to obtain prior written approval from the Ethics & Compliance Department leadership or General Counsel.
+Furthermore, employees are prohibited from using intermediaries such as agents, advisers, or independent contractors to give or receive gifts or make payments to foreign government officials without the appropriate pre-approvals.